Leveraging Large Language Models to Power Chatbots for Collecting User Self-Reported Data: Introduction

-To evaluate the performance of different prompts in steering chatbots, we conducted an online study ($N$ = 48) with our chatbots on a web interface.
+\majorrev{To the best of our knowledge, our work is the first to explore the usefulness of LLMs in powering chatbots for collecting self-report data.
+We believe that well-designed prompts can effectively drive chatbots to perform specified tasks~\cite{wang2023enabling}.
+In the context of data collection through conversations, we evaluate chatbots from two perspectives: (1) slot filling performance, and (2) conversational styles.
+W}e conducted an online study ($N$ = 48) with our chatbots on a web interface.
 All participants talked to chatbots of the four topics but each of them experienced chatbots run on the same prompt design.
 To the best of our knowledge, our work is the first to explore the usability of LLMs for building chatbots for collecting self-report data.
 We found that our zero-shot prompts, without either example dialogues or fine-tuning, covered 79\% of the desired information slots among all dialogues.
-Through conversation analysis, we found that the information specification format as well as the use of personality modifier can impact the chatbots' slot filling ability and conversation styles.
-Also, the chatbots generally reacted to participants' self-reported answers in an empathetic way, appreciating their accomplishments as well as sympathizing participants for the negative outcomes.
-Consequently, some participants perceived these chatbots to be understanding and take into account their messages when responding and others indicated that they were surprised to find the chatbots' responses were accurate and detailed.
-Research contributions from this work are threefold: \begin{enumerate} \item Empirical results from an online study ($N=48$), demonstrating the \textit{feasibility} of chatbots powered by LLMs in not only carrying on conversations to collect specified information but also exhibiting abilities in maintaining context, state-tracking, and providing off-topic suggestions. \item Examination on how different prompt designs and other factors impact the chatbots' behaviors, providing insights for future researchers to easily scaffold chatbots for data collection with LLMs. \item Implications on how future LLMs-based chatbot platforms can improve the conversation quality, drawn on the analysis of the dialogue errors. \end{enumerate}
+Through conversation analysis, we found that the information specification format as well as the use of personality modifier can impact the chatbots' slot-filling ability and conversation styles.
+Also, the chatbots generally reacted to participants' self-reported answers in an empathetic way, appreciating their accomplishments as well as sympathizing with participants for the negative outcomes.
+Consequently, some participants perceived these chatbots to be understanding and take into account their messages when responding, and others indicated that they were surprised to find the chatbots' responses were accurate and detailed.

+{}The contributions from this work are threefold: \begin{enumerate}[leftmargin=*, itemsep=4pt, topsep=3pt] \item Empirical results from a \minorrev{between-subject} online study ($N=48$), demonstrating the \textit{feasibility} of chatbots powered by LLMs in not only carrying on conversations to collect specified information but also exhibiting abilities in maintaining context, state-tracking, and providing off-topic suggestions. \item Examination of how different prompt designs and other factors impact the chatbots' behaviors, providing insights for future researchers to easily scaffold chatbots \minorrev{through zero-shot prompting} for data collection with LLMs. \item Implications on how future LLMs-driven chatbot platforms can improve the conversation quality, drawing on the analysis of the dialogue errors. \end{enumerate}